Skip to content

 I’ll also see things like an intended middle-grade draft with inappropriate content for the age group.

-This also applies to the words you use in your story.
+Knowing or learning the specifics also applies to the words you use in your story.
 Everything must be age-appropriate when writing for children.

 And there must be a main character (protagonist).